missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 contains three text widget.
 One that shows the score, one the shows the player and one that shows the current ball number.
 Note that the ``text:`` entries for those have have some words in parentheses.

 Words in parentheses signs are variables that are replaced in real time when they're updated.
 In this case these are "player variables" because they are values that belong to the current player.
-(We'll dig into this more later.)
+More on using dynamic text (that is, text that automatically updated itself as underlying values change), is :doc:`here </displays/widget/text/text_dynamic>`.

 Also note that there are some additional positioning settings, like ``x:``, ``y:``, ``anchor_x:``, and ``anchor_y:``.
-You can read about these in our :doc:`/howto/display/widget_positioning` guide.
+You can read about these in our :doc:`/displays/widgets/widget_positioning` guide.

 Finally, note that the text widget showing the score has settings for ``number_grouping:`` and ``min_digits:``.
-You can read about what those do in the documentation for the text display widget.
+You can read about what those do in the :doc:`documentation for the text display widget </displays/widget/text/index>`.

-.. todo:: Add link to text widget docs once those are written.

 6. Remove the old slide_player: ball_started entry
 --------------------------------------------------